uccross/uccross.github.io/projects.md

 ## CephFS
-[CephFS](https://docs.ceph.com/en/latest/cephfs/) is the distributed file system on top of [Ceph](https://ceph.io).
+[CephFS](https://docs.ceph.com/en/latest/cephfs/) is a distributed file system on top of [Ceph](https://ceph.io).
 It is implemented as a distributed metadata service (MDS) that uses dynamic subtree balancing to trade parallelism for locality during a continually changing workloads.
 Clients that mount a CephFS file system connect to the MDS and acquire capabilities as they traverse the file namespace.
 Capabilities not only convey metadata but can also implement strong consistency semantics by granting and revoking the ability of clients to cache data locally.

 ### CephFS namespace traversal offloading